So what’s a Collaborative anyway?

 Collaboratives provide an infrastructure to help people:

-For us, that means working together to ensuring the Blackstone Watershed is a healthy and resilient place for people and nature.
+For us, that means working together to ensure the Blackstone Watershed is a healthy and resilient place for people and nature.

 Specifically, the Blackstone Collaborative is an impact network.